 I’m based in Singapore and I joined the Singapore PMI Chapter “after” I achieved my PMP certification.
 Here in Singapore, we have more than 20 professional events a year.
 The catch is that you cannot join a local chapter unless you are PMI member.
 The events of the local PMI Chapter were my main reason to renew PMI membership after the first year.

-If you want to get more detailed information on getting the 60 PDUs, read How to get my 60 PDUs for PMP Re-certification.
+If you want to get more detailed information on getting the 60 PDUs, read How to get my 60 PDUs for PMP Certification Renewal.

 - PMBOK Guide CD-ROM